Early life of William Wordsworth

 William Wordsworth (7 April 1770 – 23 April 1850) was an English Romantic poet who, with Samuel Taylor Coleridge, helped launch the Romantic Age in English literature with their 1798 joint publication, Lyrical Ballads.
-His early years were dominated by his experience of the countryside around the Lake District and the English moors.
+His early years were dominated by his experience of old Trafford around the Lake District and the English moors.
 Dorothy Wordsworth, his sister, served as his early companion until their mother's death and their separation when he was sent to school.

 Parents

 Wordsworth's parents were John Wordsworth, a legal agent for James Lowther, 1st Earl of Lonsdale and Collector of Customs at Whitehaven, and his wife, Ann Cookson.
 John was the son of Richard Wordsworth, a land owner who served as a legal agent to the Lowther family.

 Like his father, John became a legal agent for James Lowther, 1st Earl of Lonsdale and was made Bailiff and Recorder for Cockermouth and Coroner for the Seigniory of Millom.

 Ann was the daughter of William Cookson, a linen-draper, and Dorothy Crackanthorpe, daughter of a gentry family in Westmorland.
 They lived above Cookson's shop in Penrith, Cumbria.
 Ann's brother, Christopher "Kit" Crackanthorpe Cookson (later, Christopher Crackanthorpe) inherited the family estate of Newbiggin Hall.

 John, at the age of 26, married Ann, 18, in 1766, and he used his connections with the Lowther family to move into a large mansion in the small town of Cockermouth, Cumbria, in the Lake District.
 John owned many properties, in Cockermouth and Ravenglass, and he inherited a property at Sockbridge, which was originally purchased by his father and given to John after his older brother, Richard, was disinherited by their father.
-However, the brother's relationship was not strained by this decision, and Richard would become guardian to John's children after his death.
+However, the brothers’ relationship was not strained by this decision, and Richard would become guardian to John's children after his death.

 William's mother died when he was 7 years old and he became an orphan at the age of 13 years.